-Haryana ADA Syllabus 2026 has been officially released by the Haryana Public Service Commission (HPSC).
-This syllabus outlines the exam pattern and selection process for the Assistant District Attorney (ADA) position.
-The selection process consists of three stages: a Screening Test, a Subject Knowledge Test, and an Interview.
-Candidates can find detailed information on the official website https://hpsc.gov.in.
+The complete Haryana ADA Syllabus for 2026 is now out, straight from the Haryana Public Service Commission (HPSC).
+This handy guide breaks down everything you need to know about the exam structure and how they’ll select candidates for the Assistant District Attorney (ADA) role.
+The selection process involves a Screening Test, a Subject Knowledge Test, and a final Interview.

-The syllabus is crucial for understanding the topics to prepare for each stage of the selection process.
-Download the official syllabus PDF for complete details and insights into the exam pattern.
+Review the topics below to prepare for each stage of the exam.
+You can access the official syllabus PDF directly from the HPSC website.

 Overview